metonym/template/README.md

 yarn
 ```

+Currently, there are five categories of templates:

+1. general purpose (prototyping)
-Currently, there are five categories of templates: general purpose (prototyping), generic library (intended to be published to npm), library/framework-specific components, plugins, and web apps.
+2. generic library (intended to be published to npm)
+3. library/framework-specific components
+4. plugins
+5. web apps

 - General purpose, library and plugin templates use the native Node.js assertion module for testing.
 They also have a "prepack" script defined for building the library before publishing to npm.